Aspect weaver: Motivation

 Many programming languages are already widely accepted and understood.
-However, the desire to create radically different programming languages to support the aspect-oriented programming paradigm is not significant due to business-related concerns; there are risks associated with adopting new technologies.
+However, there is no significant desire to create radically different programming languages to support the aspect-oriented programming paradigm due to business-related risks associated with adopting new technologies.
 Use of an entirely new language relies on a business's ability to acquire new developers.
 Additionally, the existing code base of a business would need to be discarded.
-Finally, a business would need to acquire a new toolchain (suite of tools) for development, which is often both an expense in both money and time.
-Primary concerns about roadmaps for the adoption of new technologies tend to be the need to train new developers and adapt existing processes to the new technology.
+Finally, a business would need to acquire a new toolchain (suite of tools) for development, which is often expensive in both money and time.
+Primary concerns about roadmaps for the adoption of new technologies include the need to train new developers and adapt existing processes to the new technology.

 To address these business concerns, an aspect weaver enables the use of widely adopted languages like Java with aspect-oriented programming through minor adaptations such as AspectJ which work with existing tools.
 Instead of developing an entirely new language, the aspect weaver interprets the extensions defined by AspectJ and builds "woven" Java code which can then be used by any existing Java compiler.
 This ensures that any existing object oriented code will still be valid aspect-oriented code and that development will feel like a natural extension of the object-oriented language.
-The AspectC++ programming language extends C++ through the use of an aspect weaver, offering the additional efficiency over AspectJ that is necessary for embedded systems while still retaining the benefits of aspect-oriented programming.
+The AspectC++ programming language extends C++ through the use of an aspect weaver, offering the additional efficiency over AspectJ that is needed for embedded systems while still retaining the benefits of aspect-oriented programming.

 Implementation

-Aspect weavers operate by taking instructions specified by aspects, known as advice, and distributing it throughout the various classes in the program automatically.
-The result of the weaving process is a set of classes with the same names as the original classes but with additional code injected into the classes' functions automatically.
+Aspect weavers operate by taking instructions specified by aspects, known as advice, and automatically distributing it throughout the various classes in the program.
+The result of the weaving process is a set of classes with the same names as the original classes but with additional code automatically injected into the classes' functions.
 The advice specifies the exact location and functionality of the injected code.

-Through this weaving process, aspect weavers allow for code which would have otherwise been duplicated across classes.
+Through this weaving process, aspect weavers allow for code which otherwise would have been duplicated across classes.
 By eliminating this duplication, aspect weavers promote modularity of cross-cutting concerns.
-Aspects define the implementation code which would have otherwise been duplicated and then use pointcuts and join points to define the advice.
+Aspects define the implementation code which otherwise would have been duplicated and then use pointcuts and join points to define the advice.
 During weaving, the aspect weaver uses the pointcuts and join points, known as a pointcut designator, to identify the positions in candidate classes at which the implementation should be injected.
 The implementation is then injected into the classes at the points identified, thus permitting the code to be executed at the appropriate times without relying on manual duplication by the programmer.